arnab44/PySpark-Boilerplate/README.md

  6. Once the  cluster finishes processing, it should provide output in S3.

   #### How to add a job

- 1. create a folder  src/<job_name>
+ 1. create a folder  src/jobs/<job_name>
+ 2. Inside the folder created in step 1, create a file called __init__.py.
+This file would be the entrypoint for the spark code.

- 2. Inside that create a method 'analyze' which accepts sparkcontext as an argument.
+ 3. Inside that __init__.py file create a method 'analyze' which accepts sparkcontext as an argument.
 This method will be triggered when the spark job would be triggered with <job_name> as a parameter.
+ 4. Write a 'predict' function in the __init__.py file which should run the prediction model for a single input item.
+ 5. From the method 'analyze' method read the input text from S3, and create rdd.
+Using this rdd, call the 'predict' the function.